310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Madara %}
-*'Tis my utter folly!* I can’t say you’re wrong for calling me out on that, but just trust me on this and follow along!
+*'Tis my utter folly!* I can’t say you’re wrong for calling me out on that, buuut just trust me on this and follow along!

 It’ll be fine, just fine!
 Everything will surely end in success!

 Also, you don’t need to worry about Anzu-san.
-She fell into the pool a second ago, so she’s completely drenched.
+She fell into the pool a second ago, sooo she’s completely drenched.

 But there’s not a single scratch on her, so don’t worry.